 You can get VRC directly from vrcworld.com or on Steam – the only difference seems to be the pricing structure.
-Steam is a one-time purchase of the base game ($45) which you can add on-road ($60) and off-road ($70) bundles – $175 all in.
-I’m not sure if buying the base plus the bundles will automatically get you any new cars or tracks that are released.
+Steam is a one-time purchase of the base game ($45) which you can add on-road ($60) and off-road ($75) bundles.
+I’m not sure if buying the base plus the bundles on Steam will automatically get you any new cars or tracks that are released.

 Expensive?
 Yes.
 That’s why I recommend playing for free to see if you’ll even like it.
-If you sign up at vrcworld.com it would be awesome if you used my email as a referral: justin[at]foell.org 😎
+If you sign up at vrcworld.com it would be awesome if you used our email as a referral: email@example.com 😎

 There are a few ways to connect your R/C transmitter.
 If it has a Direct Servo Control (DSC) port, you can download a program called SmartPropoPlus and connect your transmitter to your computer’s microphone input jack using a mono 1/8″ patch cable.
 These cables are sometimes sold as a trainer cable or buddy box cable; for DSC control make sure to get a 2-pin one (JR/Spektrum style).
 Once connected, launch SmartPropoPlus and it will create a vJoy joystick device from the DSC output – don’t forget to calibrate your controller.